Previous dayMarch 16, 2026Next day

 4.1 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 112 km N of Yakutat, Alaska on March 16, 2026 at 23:48 UTC.
-It arrived roughly 8 hours after a larger magnitude 2.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On March 16, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 112 km N of Yakutat, Alaska at 23:48 UTC.
+Coming 8 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 4.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.541°, -140.088°.
+Coordinates: 60.541°, -140.088°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16